 “I’m ready to fight for a world title and have the will to become a world champion once again.”

-After Mike’s previous fight, Top Rank’s Hall of Fame matchmaker Bruce Trampler said, “Mike’s comeback continues.
+Top Rank’s Hall of Fame matchmaker Bruce Trampler commented, “Mike’s comeback continues.
 He is taking small steps to make sure he gets it right.
 And the comeback inside the ring goes with his personal comeback outside the ring.”

 Regarding his nickname, Mike said, “They call me ‘Mile High Mike.’
 You know, coming from Colorado, the whole 5,280 mile-high elevation.”